GanonthaBr/WhatNxt/description.md

 ### Hackathon MVP (Minimum Viable Product) Features ✅

-The goal for the hackathon is to build a high-fidelity prototype that demonstrates the core value of WhatNext.
+The goal for the hackathon is to build a high-fidelity prototype that demonstrates the core value of WhatNxt.
 We will use a **frontend-only application with static JSON data** to simulate the experience.

 **1. Transition Guide (Static Page)**
     * **Description:** A simple, well-designed page with essential tips for new students arriving in Kigali.